Linguistic Structure from a Bottleneck on Sequential Information Processing: Results

-\paragraph{Hierarchical structure} Natural language sentences typically have well-nested hierarchical syntactic structures, of the kind generated by a context-free grammar \citep{chomsky1957syntactic}: for example the sentence \emph{[[the big dog] chased [the small cat]]} has two noun phrases, indicated by brackets, which are contiguous and nested within the sentence.
-Here we show that the pressure for locality, which comes from minimization of excess entropy, creates these well-nested word orders, with phrases corresponding to groups of words that are more or less strongly correlated.
-We consider a source distribution defined over six random variables $M_1, \dots, M_6$ with a covariance structure shown in the inset of Figure~\ref{fig:sim_figures}F: each of the variable pairs $(M_1, M_2)$ and $(M_4, M_5)$ are highly internally correlated; these pairs are weakly correlated with $M_3$ and $M_6$ respectively; and both groups of variables are very weakly correlated with each other.
+\paragraph{Hierarchical structure} Natural language sentences typically have well-nested hierarchical syntactic structures, of the kind generated by a context-free grammar\citep{chomsky1957syntactic}: for example the sentence \emph{[[the big dog] chased [a small cat]]} has two noun phrases, indicated by brackets, which are contiguous and nested within the sentence.
+Minimization of predictive information creates these well-nested word orders, with phrases corresponding to groups of words that are more or less strongly correlated\citep{mansfield2023emergence}.
+We demonstrate this effect using a source distribution defined over six random variables $M_1, \dots, M_6$ with a covariance structure shown in the inset of Fig.~\ref{fig:order-sims}B: each of the variable pairs $(M_1, M_2)$ and $(M_4, M_5)$ are highly internally correlated; these pairs are weakly correlated with $M_3$ and $M_6$ respectively; and both groups of variables are very weakly correlated with each other.
 As above, we consider all possible permutations of a systematic code for these source variables.
-We find that the codes which minimize excess entropy are those which are well-nested with respect to the correlation structure of the source variables, keeping all groups of correlated variables contiguous.
+The codes that minimize predictive information are those which are well-nested with respect to the correlation structure of the source, keeping the letters corresponding to all groups of correlated features contiguous.
+Further simulation results involving context-free languages are found in SI~Section~G. For a mathematical analysis of predictive information in local and random orders for structured sources, see SI~Section~A.